 Police officers and protective service officers (PSO) may appeal certain decisions relating to promotion and transfer (Victoria Police Act 2013, ss.142 and143).

 The Police Registration and Services Board (PRSB) conducts appeals under Part 8 of the Act.
 The PRSB is independent of Victoria Police.
-The Chief Commissioner must give effect to the decision of the PRSB (s.165).
+The Chief Commissioner must give effect to the decisions of the PRSB (s.165).

 - all the information in the selection file